 This new gold zone is part of a larger gold-bearing boulder field, identified by Troilus, characterized by several boulders that containing gold and silver values up to 2 g/t Au and 4.9 g/t Ag.
-Some of these boulders are large, between 1m -2m in width, sub-rounded and sub-angular indicating a possible nearby source northeast of the new discovery.
+Some of these boulders are large, between 1m - 2m in width, sub-rounded and sub-angular indicating a possible nearby source northeast of the new discovery.
 These boulders were found over a distance of 2.5 km.
-Results for approximately 50 samples are still pending from a total 150 samples that were collected in the vicinity of the Beyan showing.
+A total of 150 samples were collected in the vicinity of the Beyan showing.

 On the Beyan Zone, the Troilus geological team collected over 600 channel samples from 71 channels.
-Results from these samples are pending.
 Channel samples were collected by stripping the bedrock of overburden and marking the samples on the ground.
-Each channel is 4 cm wide by 10 cm deep cut and approximately 50 cm in length.
+Each channel is 4 cm wide by 10cm deep cut and approximately 50 cm in length.

 The main lithology hosting the gold and silver occurrences is amphibolite.
 This unit is highly deformed and strongly altered (silica, biotite, carbonate and ankerite).
 The amphibolite is commonly crosscut by smoky quartz veins and occasionally contains arsenopyrite.
 Intermediate to felsic units also contain gold.
 Moreover, a two-metre-thick banded iron formation (BIF) is in contact with the main mineralized zone.
-This horizon is unusual in this part of the greenstone belt and will be examined in more detail to determine its role during the process of the mineralization
+This horizon is unusual in this part of the greenstone belt and will be examined in more detail to determine its role during the process of the mineralization.